julianfere/The-Box/README.md

 - [ ] Make a 3d printed case
 - [ ] Add a power saver mode / sleep mode
 - [ ] Add a way to display de album cover of the current song asynchronusly
+- [ ] Solve the bug that makes the last part of the display to be cut off